Agave victoriae-reginae 'Albomarginata'

-Agave victoriae-reginae 'Albomarginata' is a small beautiful Agave with rosettes of tight-fitting, deep green leaves with broad white margins and tipped with a small terminal spine.
+Agave victoriae-reginae 'Albomarginata', also know as Agave victoriae-reginae 'White Rhino', is a small beautiful Agave with rosettes of tight-fitting, deep green leaves with broad white margins and tipped with a small terminal spine.
 It forms a solitary rosette when young, but may produce offsets when mature.
 The rosette is up to 12 inches (30 cm) tall and up to 16 inches (40 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Most Agaves are easy to grow and take little care once established.

 These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun possible.
 Plants that are grown in low-light conditions become etiolated.
 Agave plants love going outside from spring to fall.

 Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.

 Mature plants are very drought tolerant.
 From spring to fall, water thoroughly your Agave when the soil mix becomes dry.
 In winter, water sparingly about once a month.
 Overwatering may encourage fungal root rot.
 When you are first establishing an Agave plant outdoors, water once or twice a week.
 Plants in containers require more frequent watering than those in the ground.